erhhung/homelab-k8s/README.md

 Output from `play.sh` will be logged in "`ansible.log`".

+### VS Code Shortcuts

+The default Bash shell for VS Code terminal has been configured to load a custom [`.bash_profile`](.vscode/.bash_profile) containing aliases for common Ansible commands as well as the `play` function with **completions** for playbook tags.

 ### Multipass Required

 Due to the dependency chain of the **Prometheus monitoring stack** (Keycloak and Valkey), the `monitoring.yml` playbook must be run after most other playbooks.
 At the same time, those dependent services also want to create `ServiceMonitor` resources that require the Prometheus Operator CRDs.
-Therefore, a **second pass** through all playbooks, starting with `storage.yml`, is required to **enable metrics collection** on those services.
+Therefore, a **second pass** through all playbooks, starting with `certmanager.yml`, is required to **enable metrics collection** on those services.

 ### Optional Playbooks